Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week7/Mini_project/Deploy_and_scale_Django_applications_on_AWS_App_Runner.md

 ### step 3 - Deploying to AWS App Runner
 **Configuring the deployment**
 * AWS App Runner enables you to deploy from a GitHub repository or via a Docker image.
 In this walkthrough, you’ll use the code-based deployment from GitHub.
-* In the case of AWS App Runner code-based deployments, you can define deployment configuration in the AWS Management Console or using a configuration file in your source code repository.
+* In the case of AWS App Runner code-based deployments, you can define deployment configuration in the AWS Management Console or use a configuration file in your source code repository.
 When choosing the configuration file, any changes to the deployment options are tracked similarly to how changes to the source code are tracked.
-* Create an apprunner.yaml file in the django-apprunner/myproject directory to use the configuration file approach:
+* Create an **apprunner.yaml** file in the **django-apprunner/myproject** directory to use the configuration file approach:

 **apprunner.yaml**
 ```
 version: 1.0